gensx-inc/gensx/examples/chat-memory/README.md

 pnpm dev thread-1 "What is the capital of France?"
 ```

-### Test the workflow API
+### Run the API locally

-Alternatively, you can test the workflow APIs using the local dev server:
+You can also test the workflow through a local API server:

 ```bash
 pnpm start
 ```

-This will start a local API server and you can call the workflow API via curl or any HTTP client:
+This will start a local API server and you can call the workflow APIs via curl or any HTTP client:

 ```bash
 curl -X POST http://localhost:1337/workflows/ChatMemoryWorkflow \